Rendlesham Estate Sale - Outlying Portions

 He leaves a widow and a large family of sons and daughters, most of whom are lucratively engaged in farming and kindred industries in the district."

-Clayton (John's grandfather and Isaac's younger brother) bought Rookery Farm (Lot 4) in 1920, the same year Isaac bought Oak Farm, rather than at the Rendlesham Estate auction.
-Clayton passed it down through his youngest son Plant, and in turn through his youngest son John, who now farms it with his youngest Ben.
+Subsequently, on 12-Oct-1920, Isaac moved on from renting Oak Farm to buy it [OakConvey1920], the same year that Clayton (John's grandfather and Isaac's younger brother) bought Rookery Farm (Lot 4).
+So both held back from buying at the Rendlesham Estate auction.
+Clayton passed Rookery Farm down through his youngest son Plant, and in turn through his youngest son John, who now farms it with his youngest Ben.

 Historical background